-Energy consumption in LiechtensteinThe most important measure in the energy balance of Liechtenstein is the total consumption of
+Energy consumption in LiechtensteinThe most important figure in the energy balance of Liechtenstein is the total consumption of

 Liechtenstein can partly provide itself with self-produced energy.
 The total production of all electric energy producing facilities is 68 m kWh.
 That is 17% of the countries own usage.
 The rest of the needed energy is imported from foreign countries.
 Along with pure consumptions the production, imports and exports play an important role.
 Other energy sources such as natural gas or crude oil are also used.